al-holm/aika/docs/general/use _cases.md

 ---

-=> the system displays the message histroy and the new message with a button under the message 'New lesson'.
+=> the system displays the message history and the new message with a button under the message 'New lesson'.

 => The user presses a button to start a new lesson.